WebPredict/angular-2-interview-questions/README.md

 **How do you resolve a template URL relative to a Component class?**

 A: By specifying the moduleId to be module.id in the Component decorator.
 (Note: while this is still needed when using SystemJS, it is not necessary anymore when using Webpack module bundler for Angular 2 projects.)

+**What are dynamic components?**

+A: Components that are added at runtime (i.e. not fixed).
+For example, an ad banner component that is determined at runtime.

+**What is ComponentFactoryResolver used for?**

+A: A class that is used to create dynamic components - it produces a ComponentFactory for a particular component which can then be loaded into view via a createComponent on ViewContainerRef.

 ## NgModules Questions: